0ldsk00l/nestopia/README.md

 ## About
-This project is a fork of the original Nestopia source code, plus the Linux port.
+This project started as a fork of the original Nestopia source code, plus the Linux port.
 The purpose of the project is to make sure people who want a standalone GUI for the Nestopia emulator have this option available.